ilcesko/cryptohopper-scripts/README.md

 ## 💝 Support

-If you find these scripts useful and want to support continued development, consider buying me a coffee:
+If you find these scripts useful and want to support continued development, consider buying me a coffee or a beer:

 <p align="center">
   <a href="https://www.paypal.me/ilcesko">